Nintendo wins damage suit against Tokyo go-kart business

 - Boeing saved $227M from state tax incentives last year while it cut 6,000 jobs

 The carts have been popular, mostly with tourists from abroad.
-But their presence on busy Tokyo streets raised safety concerns.
+But their presence on busy Tokyo streets raised worries over safety.
 The transportation ministry says seatbelts and headrests were added to address those concerns.